adityaxxz/adityaxxz.github.io/content/about.md

 date = 2024-07-19T17:38:13+05:30
 +++

-- A independent security researcher & developer auditing smart contracts for a living...
+- An independent security researcher & developer auditing smart contracts for a living...

 ### Things I believe
 - Form is everything
 - Excess in moderation
 - Think less
-- Think less
+- Always instinct
 - AI will be transformative, soon, and it may not go well
 - Choosing to care about silly things (especially communities) is important
 - Strength before weakness